86Box/docs/dev/api/device.rst

     - Reserved for future use.

   * - :cspan:`1` speed_changed
     - Function called whenever the emulated CPU clock speed is changed.
 Can be ``NULL``.
-Timer intervals and anything else sensitive to the CPU clock speed should be updated in this callback.
+Timer intervals (when using the undocumented legacy timer API) and anything else sensitive to the CPU clock speed should be updated in this callback.
 Takes the form of:

       ``void speed_changed(void *priv)``